World News | Russia Blocks Final Document at Nuclear Treaty Conference | LatestLY

 Those differences haven't gone away but are being discussed, and the draft outcome documents obtained by The Associated Press would have reaffirmed the importance of establishing a nuclear-free Mideast zone.
 So, this was not viewed as a major stumbling block this year.

-The issue that changed the dynamics of the conference was Russia's invasion of Ukraine, which brought Russian President Vladimir Putin's warning that Russia is a "potent" nuclear power and that any attempt to interfere would lead to “consequences you have never seen."
+The issue that changed the dynamics of the conference was Russia's invasion of Ukraine on Feb.
+24, which brought Russian President Vladimir Putin's warning that Russia is a “potent” nuclear power and that any attempt to interfere would lead to “consequences you have never seen.”
 He also put Russia's nuclear forces on high alert.

 But the Russian leader's initial threat and the occupation of the Zaporizhzhia nuclear plant in southeastern Ukraine as well as the takeover of the Chernobyl nuclear plant, scene of the world's worst nuclear disaster in 1986, renewed global fears of another nuclear emergency.